 The Norton Manx engine fit the same basic category as the JAP.
 The car above is powered by a Norton.
 The Manx had a 500cc single cylinder engine with a four speed transmission.
 The only problem was that Norton wouldn’t sell an enterprising racer just a motor.
 You had to buy the whole bike, therefore, there were a lot of excellent Norton frames that could be had cheaply.

-Triumph evidently would sell an engine without a bike, so the first known Triton motorcycle was a featherbed frame with a 500cc Triumph engine.
-Triumph and BSA both had engines that were cheap for the time and as always, bikers have wrecks, resulting in a wide variety of parts bikes and engines: Triumph, BSA, Vincent.
+Triumph evidently would sell an engine without a bike, so the first known Triton motorcycle was a Featherbed frame with a 500cc Triumph engine.
+Triumph and BSA both had engines that were cheap for the time and as always, bikers have wrecks, resulting in a wide variety of parts bikes and engines: Triumph (“Triton”), BSA, Vincent Norvin”).
 Doesn’t seem to matter what you put it a Norton frame, it makes an excellent handling bike with a decent engine.
 I have even seen a Honda four.
 Hybrids before it was cool.

 People still race these little cars.
-I am also told you can buy Norton Manx engine clones.
-I think I would rather write about it than buy one.
+I am also told you can now buy Norton Manx engine clones.
+So most likely there won’t be any new Tritons or Norvins being birthed anymore.